jagadeesh9500/Ex.No.6/README.md

 --- Recommendation ---
   >>> Immediate maintenance required <<<

+Conclusion:

+The system successfully demonstrates:

+Multi-AI Integration

+Hugging Face for real-time, local sentiment analysis.

+OpenAI for high-level, contextual summarization.

+Automated Decision Making

+Priority-based alert classification using sentiment.

+Actionable maintenance recommendations derived from combined data.

+Scalable Architecture

-Conclusion:The system successfully demonstrates:Multi-AI IntegrationHugging Face for real-time, local sentiment analysis.OpenAI for high-level, contextual summarization.Automated Decision MakingPriority-based alert classification using sentiment.Actionable maintenance recommendations derived from combined data.Scalable ArchitectureModular design allows for easy addition or replacement of AI models or API integrations.The pattern is adaptable to other industrial IoT or data processing scenarios.Result: The corresponding Prompt is executed successfully.
+Modular design allows for easy addition or replacement of AI models or API integrations.

+The pattern is adaptable to other industrial IoT or data processing scenarios.

+Result:
+The corresponding Prompt is executed successfully.